 For more on configurations for libraries and administrators, please click here.

-Setting up a Personal Account:
+Setting up a Personal Account for Institutional users:

-Once connected through an institutional account, users may also setup individual accounts to save, share, and collaborate on maps and projects.
+Once connected through an institutional account, users may also set up individual accounts to save, share, and collaborate on maps and projects.
 Personal accounts help users take full advantage of Social Explorer’s features.
 (You do not need to setup a personal account to access Social Explorer’s resources and tools.)

 Your linked personal account will also authenticate you for remote login access to Social Explorer for three months.